ClearDepth: Enhanced Stereo Perception of Transparent Objects for Robotic Manipulation

-Robotics faces significant challenges in perceiving transparent objects due to their low contrast and complex light behavior, which affects sensor accuracy in determining their position and shape.
-Traditional sensors like RGB and RGB-D cameras often struggle with transparent objects because they focus on intensity data, missing the nuances of optical properties.
-To address this, research has increasingly turned to polarized cameras, which reduce reflections, increase contrast, and provide richer light information, enhancing the detection of transparent objects' shape and position~\cite{shao2022polarimetric,kalra2020deep}.
-However, their high cost limits widespread use in robotics.
-Some studies, like~\cite{garigapati2023transparent}, enhance transparent object tracking by combining CNN and transformer-based encoders, while~\cite{lukezic2022trans2k} employs Sim2Real strategies with simulated datasets.
-Research such as~\cite{cai2023transmatting} addresses transparent object matting by predicting alpha channel values, aiding image editing.
-For robotic manipulation and pose estimation, recent works have expanded perception models to include multi-task extensions~\cite{fang2022transcg,chen2022clearpose,dai2022domain}.
-Depth recovery and reconstruction remain particularly challenging due to light interactions, with techniques like Nerf and volumetric rendering used for surface reconstruction~\cite{li2023neto,shao2022polarimetric,dai2023graspnerf,li2020through}, and stereo and multiview approaches for depth and geometry regression~\cite{chen2023stereopose,zhang2023transnet,xu2021seeing}.
-These efforts utilize various sensors, including RGB-D, stereo-vision, and multi-view systems, to improve transparent object perception~\cite{chen2023tode,li2023fdct,fang2022transcg,chen2022clearpose,dai2022domain,xu2021seeing,chen2023stereopose,wang2023mvtrans,dai2023graspnerf,shao2022polarimetric}.
-The field, while complex, is advancing with deep learning and sensor technology, aiming to enhance accuracy and reliability.
+Robotic perception of transparent objects remains challenging due to their low contrast and complex light interactions, which affect sensor accuracy in determining position and shape.
+Traditional RGB and RGB-D cameras struggle with these objects, as they rely on intensity data and overlook optical properties.
+To address this, research has explored polarized cameras, which reduce reflections and enhance contrast~\cite{shao2022polarimetric,kalra2020deep}.
+However, their high cost limits widespread adoption.
+Alternative approaches include CNN-transformer-based models for tracking~\cite{garigapati2023transparent}, Sim2Real techniques leveraging synthetic datasets~\cite{lukezic2022trans2k}, and alpha-matting methods for transparent object segmentation~\cite{cai2023transmatting}.
+For robotic manipulation and pose estimation, multi-task perception models have been introduced~\cite{fang2022transcg,chen2022clearpose,dai2022domain}.
+Depth recovery remains particularly challenging due to light refraction and reflection.
+Methods such as NeRF and volumetric rendering aid surface reconstruction~\cite{li2023neto,dai2023graspnerf,li2020through}, while stereo and multi-view techniques improve depth estimation~\cite{chen2023stereopose,zhang2023transnet,xu2021seeing}.
+These approaches leverage various sensors, including RGB-D, stereo vision, and multi-view systems, to enhance transparent object perception~\cite{chen2023tode,li2023fdct,fang2022transcg,chen2022clearpose,dai2022domain,xu2021seeing,chen2023stereopose,wang2023mvtrans,dai2023graspnerf,shao2022polarimetric}.
+Advances in deep learning and sensor technologies continue to drive improvements in accuracy and reliability.